dartchina/site-www/src_zh_CN/_guides/libraries/library-tour.md

 [Dart web development libraries][webdev libraries] and the [Flutter libraries.][docs.flutter]

-You can get yet more libraries by using the [pub tool](/tools/pub).
+You can get yet more libraries by using the [pub package manager](/guides/packages).
 The [collection,]({{site.pub}}/packages/collection) [crypto,]({{site.pub}}/packages/crypto) [http,]({{site.pub}}/packages/http)